The questions are from students. The answers are from Mary Beth, to the best of her recollection. If you have others, write to her: email@example.com

 Were you influenced by your parents’ religious beliefs?

-A number of our friends were also Unitarians, and we attended the Unitarian church in Des Moines sometimes, too.
-Some of the students involved with the armband action were involved with their youth group, the Liberal Religious Youth (LRY) and it was important to John & me, too.
+A number of our friends, including the Eckhardts, were Unitarians, and we attended the Unitarian church in Des Moines sometimes, too.
+Some of the students involved with the armband action, including John and I, were involved with their youth group, the Liberal Religious Youth (LRY).

 Why did your family change from being Methodists to Quakers?

 There had been controversy around my parents’ involvement in the civil rights movement, so my dad was pressured in 1962 to leave the church where he had been preaching in Des Moines, Epworth Methodist.
-He then went to work for the American Friends Service Committee (Quakers) and we started attending Quaker meeting.
+He then went to work for the Quaker organization, the American Friends Service Committee (AFSC) and we started attending Quaker meeting.

 How did the principals hear about the plan to wear armbands?